ctz/ctz.github.com/_posts/2016-01-17-using-sgx-to-hash-passwords.md

 worthless.

-So we'll have a logical grouping of enclaves, all of which can check passwords -- a 'region'.
+So we'll have a logical grouping of enclaves, all of which can check passwords -- a '**region**'.
 A region is implemented as an AES key available to all such enclaves.
 'Enrolling' an enclave into a region involves the enclave learning the region key, and sealing the key material to itself for later use.